STUDIO

 I have the Atrutia Keystep midi going in to this for arp clocking, but

-also for entering notes for the sequenceer.
+also for entering notes for the sequencer.
 Even though the Keystep has

-its own sequencer, I also have the Roland TR-08 trigger out running in
+its own sequencer, I also have the RE-808 trigger out running in

 to the Pro-1 trigger input to trigger the Pro-1's sequencer, the old